pchapin/thumper/README.md

 2. To allow students to obtain strong time stamps of their work that can be used to prove it was completed on time.

-Note that Thumper requires a supporting project providing ASN.1 support named Hermes.
-That project is included in the Thumper repository in the `Hermes` folder.
-However, Hermes is intended to be an independent project with its own project files, tests, and documentation.
+Thumper requires manipulating ASN.1 data and includes a library called Hermes written in SPARK 2014 for doing this.
+The library is not organized as a separate project but is simply a collection of files in the `hermes` folder beneath `src`.
+Tests and documentation for Hermes are also provided and integrated into the other Thumper tests and documentation.
+However, Hermes does enjoy some level of independence, at least conceptually, and could potentially be separated into its own project in the future.

 Quick Start
 -----------

 Thumper was developed on Windows and is designed to work on Windows.
-It should be possible, with a minimum of work, to compile Thumper on Linux or MacOS, but that is an unsupported configuration and will likely require some adjustments to various files, especially the GNAT project files.
+It should be possible, with a minimum of work, to compile Thumper on Linux or macOS, but that is an unsupported configuration and will likely require some adjustments to various files, especially the GNAT project files.